Rent a car in Samos

 In Samos, many products thrive, and for this reason, it is characterized by antiquity as an “Island of Bliss”.
 Such products are vegetables, fruits, olive oil, but what Samos is famous for, is its vines.
 They also produce Moschato wine.
 An intense aroma of fruity white wine, it offers an ideal balance between dry and sweet.
 It can perfectly accompany seafood and white meat dishes of Greek cuisine.
 Traditionally Samos cuisine is used to make a type of pancakes, in sweet or savoury combinations, and eaten as a breakfast or snack.
 A typical dish of Samos is “Kiskiki” a time-consuming and Asian minor recipe and the locals cook it at festivals and weddings.

 Ports in Samos

 Access to the island can be done either by air or by ferry.
 There are three ports on the island of Samos.
 Port Vathi is located in the city of Samos.
 It is connected to Chios and the other two ports of the island, Pythagorio and Karlovassi.
-From Pythagorion there are ferry lines connecting the island with the neighboring islets, Agathonisi and Samopoula.
-Finally, the port of Karlovassi is connected with the neighboring islands of Ikaria, Agathonisi with the neighboring port of Turkey, Kusadasi.
+From Pythagorion ferry lines are connecting the island with the neighbouring islets, Agathonisi and Samopoula.
+Finally, the port of Karlovassi is connected with the neighbouring islands of Ikaria, Agathonisi with the neighbouring port of Turkey, Kusadasi.
 Also with other ports of Greece Piraeus, Kavala and many Aegean islands.

 The airport of Samos